GAN-DUF: Hierarchical Deep Generative Models for Design Under Free-Form Geometric Uncertainty: RESULTS

 \subsection{Case Study: Airfoil Design}

 An airfoil is the cross-sectional shape of an airplane wing or a propeller/rotor/turbine blade.
 The shape of the airfoil determines the aerodynamic performance of a wing or a blade.
-We use the UIUC airfoil database\footnote{\url{http://m-selig.ae.illinois.edu/ads/coord_database.html}} as our nominal design dataset $\mathcal{I}_{\text{nom}}$.
-The preprocessing of $\mathcal{I}_{\text{nom}}$ and the creation of the fabricated design dataset $\mathcal{I}_{\text{fab}}$ are described as follows:
+By optimizing the airfoil shapes, we can improve their aerodynamic performance, minimize fuel consumption, and reduce greenhouse gas emissions.